codatio/codat-docs/docs/data-model/commerce/commerce.md

 import DataTypes from '@components/global/DataTypes'

-The data model for commerce data sources includes all the data types that you can pull, or retrieve, from the Codat API.
+The data model for commerce data sources includes all the accounting and banking data types that you can:

+- Get from the Codat API
+- Create, update, and delete from a given accounting platform

 ## Supported data types